 his own familiar flourishes…albeit with more subtlety than he’s generally known for.

-Based on Scott B. Smith (who also wrote the screenplay), A Simple Plan tells a familiar tale that, when done right, never gets old.
+Based on a novel Scott B. Smith (who also wrote the screenplay), A Simple Plan tells a familiar tale that, when done right, never gets old.
 In this case, brothers Hank and Jacob Mitchell (Bill Paxton & Billy Bob Thornton), along with the latter’s brash buddy, Lou Chambers (Brent Briscoe), find $4.5 million in a crashed, snowcovered plane.
 Hank initially wants to turn it in, but the other two convince him otherwise.
-Still, Hanks insists on hanging onto the money until spring, when they’ll know for sure whether or not its unreported drug money.
+Still, Hanks insists on hanging onto the money until spring, when they’ll know for sure whether or not it’s unreported drug money.

 In classic fashion, the prospect of instant wealth changes these men, each making foolish, sometimes terrible spur-of-the-moment decisions that threaten their plans.
 Hank warns the other two to tell no one about the money, but he’s the first to spill the beans to his wife, Sarah (Bridget Fonda), who has some (questionable) ideas of her own to assure the plan is successful.
 Though he’s the sole voice of reason at first, Hank undergoes the biggest transition for the worst, such as an attempt to blackmail Lou (who keeps demanding his share), as well as a couple of situations that escalate to murder.
-Despite elaborate cover stories to explain things to the local sheriff, the plan begins to spin out of control.
+Despite cover stories to explain things to the local sheriff, the plan begins to spin out of control.

 "Olive Garden here we come!" |